howardxjy/info6210_project_team_Cerberus/README.md

-VI.
+IV.
 Use case to answer those question
 •	What are people saying about me(somebody)?
 Usecase_1: Find all the posts with a special hashtag or context?